0xBEN/WriteupTemplates/Generic-Writeup-Template.md

 - Windows
   - "net user" or "Get-LocalUser" output
   - "net user <username>" or "Get-LocalUser <username> | Select-Object *" to enumerate details about specific users
+  - Can you dump and pass/crack hashes from SAM using your current access?

 - *nix
   - "cat /etc/passwd" output
 ```